Archaeologists Find Ancient Medieval Settlements On An Island In The Black Sea

 According to a hypothesis from Bulgaria’s National Museum of History in Sofia, it is believed that archaeologists will find more Ancient Thracian ritual pits on Snake Island, just off the Black Sea coast of Bulgaria’s Primorsko.
 If this is true, such pits would be beyond the two which have already been discovered.

-The museum has referred to what was once a small Black Sea peninsula, stating “The exposed finds indicate that a large sea route shrine was located on the St. Thomas Island.”
+The museum has referred to what was once a small Black Sea peninsula.

+“The exposed finds indicate that a large sea route shrine was located on the St. Thomas Island.”

 This and of course other archaeological finds, is likely what researchers such as Tencho Tenev are diving for.
 A spokesperson for the museum also told journalists about why this site was chosen for expeditions.

 “The place was chosen for a reason since it was right off the ancient road from Sozopol (Apollonia Pontica, Sozopolis) to Constantinople (at the time the Ancient Greek colony of Byzantium or Byzantion).”